chasclane/packet-projects-broken-/README.md

 There are some preliminary steps that we need to take before we can execute our Actions to begin our deployment workflows.

-## Preliminary Step 1: Setup the secret:
+## Preliminary Step 1: Setup the Packet.com API secret:
 `PACKET_API_KEY`

 Log in to the Packet.com portal, click on your user profile on the top right, select `API Keys`.